-3 rd grade CA 4 th grade CA 5 th grade CA NCTM TERC many times. - represented by a events as likely or 1.3 Summarize and number from 0 to 1. unlikely, and certain, display the results of equally likely, and probability experiments in a impossible, through regular and extended clear and organized features of the way (e.g., use a bar curriculum.
+3 rd grade CA 4 th grade CA 5 th grade CA NCTM TERC many times.
+J J represented by a events as likely or 1.3 Summarize and number from 0 to 1. unlikely, and certain, display the results of equally likely, and probability impossible, through experiments in a regular and extended clear and organized features of the way (e.g., use a bar curriculum.
 The graph or a line plot).
-Grade 3 series 1.4 Use the results of includes features probability entitled, "Likely or experiments to predict future events Unlikely?" and "What Is Likely?", which (e.g., use a line plot involve students in to predict the considering the temperature forecast likelihood of the for the next day). occurrence of a particular event.
+Grade 3 series 1.4 Use the results of includes features probability entitled, "Likely or experiments to Unlikely?" and "What predict future events Is Likely?", which (e.g., use a line plot involve students in to predict the considering the likelihood of the temperature forecast for the next day). occurrence of a ioi the flext day). particular event.
 Several of the Grade 4 and Grade 5 texts include What is Likely? as one of the appendices.
 In addition, students in Grades 3 and 4 use tallies to represent the frequency of an event, and use ratios to compare the tallies to represent the likelihood (i.e., probability) of the event.
-Statistics, Data Formulate As the title of the Analysis, and 1.0 Students display, questions that can course implies, data Probability 1.0 Students organize, analyze, compare, and be addressed with collection and represent, and interpret different data data and collect, organize, and analysis is an important feature in interpret numerical sets, including data display relevant Investigations in and categorical data sets of different sizes: data to answer Number, Data, and and clearly 1.1 Know the concepts of mean, median, and them Space.
-Students use communicate their mode; compute and design observations, findings: 1.1 Formulate survey compare simple investigations to address a question surveys, and experiments questions; examples to show that and consider how throughout the course systematically collect they may differ. data-collection to make and verify and represent data on 1.2 Organize and display single-variable methods affect the conjectures regarding a number line; and data in appropriate nature of the data properties of numbers coordinate graphs, tables, and charts. graphs and set;collect data using and geometric shapes and solids as well as 1.2 Identify the representations (e.g., observations, the environment mode(s) for sets of histogram, circle surveys, and inside and outside the categorical data and graphs) and explain which types of graphs experiments; classroom.
-In the mode(s), median, are appropriate for represent data addition to the regular and any apparent outliers for numerical various data sets. using tables and graphs such as line coursework, some appendices contain data sets.
-1.3 Use fractions and plots, bar graphs, supplemental features 1.3 Interpret one-and percentages to and line graphs; related to data two-variable data compare data sets of different sizes. recognize the collection and graphs to answer differences in analysis.
+Statistics, Data Formulate As the title of the Analysis, and 1.0 Students display, questions that can course implies, data Probability 1.0 analyze, compare, and be addressed with collection and Students organize, interpret different data data and collect, analysis is an represent, and sets, including data organize, and important feature in interpret numerical sets of different sizes: display relevant Investigations in and categorical data data to answer Number, Data, and and clearly 1.1 Know the concepts of mean, median, and them Space.
+Students use communicate their mode; compute and • design observations, findings: compare simple investigations to surveys, and 1.1 Formulate survey examples to show that address a question experiments questions; they may differ. and consider how throughout the course systematically collect and represent data on 1.2 Organize and data-collection methods affect the to make and verify conjectures regarding a number line; and display single-variable nature of the data properties of numbers coordinate graphs, data in appropriate set; and geometric shapes tables, and charts. graphs and • collect data using and solids as well as 1.2 Identify the representations (e.g., observations, the environment mode(s) for sets of histogram, circle surveys, and inside and outside the categorical data and graphs) and explain experiments; classroom.
+In the mode(s), median, which types of graphs represent data addition to the regular and any apparent are appropriate for using tables and coursework, some outliers for numerical various data sets. graphs such as line appendices contain data sets.
+1.3 Use fractions and plots, bar graphs, supplemental features 1.3 Interpret one-and percentages to compare data sets of and line graphs; related to data two-variable data different sizes. • recognize the collection and graphs to answer GITTOTOTIC SIZOS. differences in analysis.
 The series